-- Operating Revenues: The total variance between actual revenues compared to budgeted revenues is approximately \$21.8 million favourable variance.
-The main contributing factors to the reported variance is related to: - Investment Income: as detailed in the Investment Status Report to Council in May 2021, the County experienced lower than budgeted investment returns due to the economic impacts of the global pandemic.
-As per the Investment Policy, variances in investment earnings, greater than \$100,000, are to be transferred to or from the Investment Income Stabilization Reserve, so a transfer of approximately \$1,834,276 was made in 2020 from this reserve.
-The purpose of this reserve is to mitigate the impact of annual fluctuations in investment returns, particularly due to the timing of liquidating the growth/equity investments as this gain will be required in future years to assist in stabilizing fluctuating returns due to the timing differences as well as any volatility in the markets. - Developer Contributed Assets: during 2020 several subdivisions were developed to the point that the County assumed significant infrastructure totaling approximately \$8.6 million.
+- Operating Revenues: The total variance between actual revenues compared to budgeted revenues is approximately \$21.4 million favourable variance.
+The main contributing factors to the reported variance is related to: - o Investment Income: as detailed in the Investment Status Report to Council in May 2022, the County's investment portfolio rebounded in 2021 after a downturn in the portfolio as a result of the pandemic in 2020.
+As noted previously, upon review by the Investment Committee and with the assistance/advice of the County's Investment manager, the County liquidated one investment in April of 2021, and reinvested both the \$10M principal and \$3M return into a new seven-year growth Principle Protected Bank Note.
+As per the Investment Policy, variances in investment earnings, greater than \$100,000, are to be transferred to or from the Investment Income Stabilization Reserve, so a transfer of approximately \$781,000 was made in 2021 to this reserve.
+The purpose of this reserve is to mitigate the impact of annual fluctuations in investment returns, particularly due to the timing of liquidating the growth/equity investments as this gain will be required in future years to assist in stabilizing fluctuating returns due to the timing differences as well as any volatility in the markets. - Developer Contributed Assets: during 2021 several subdivisions were developed to the point that the County assumed significant infrastructure totaling approximately \$9.8 million.
 The value of these contributed assets, although built and paid for by the development, is recorded as revenue upon assumption by the County.
 As the timing and value of these assumed assets can vary significantly, year over year, these revenues are not typically budgeted by municipalities and as such are reported as a variance. - Development Charges Recognized: Since development charges collected on an annual basis are used directly for specifically identified growth related capital projects, these revenues can only be recognized/reported as income in the years the related project is constructed.
 Due to the timing and magnitude of the projects, the development charge revenue recognized on an annual basis can fluctuate considerably.
 As these revenues are recorded in the County's books as reserve funds, there is no annual budget established.
-In 2020, revenues of \$3.0 million were recognized, related to 2020 growth related capital project expenditures, resulting in a favourable variance. - Operating Expenditures: The total variance between actual expenditures compared to budget is approximately \$1.6 million favourable.
-The major drivers in expenditures for 2020 include the variances noted in Table 4 plus the net PSAB adjustments for tangible capital assets (i.e. noncapitalized expenditures) and adjustments for annual amortization; primarily in Protection Services, Transportation Services and Environmental Services.
+In 2021, revenues of \$4.7 million were recognized, related to 2021 growth related capital project expenditures, resulting in a favourable variance.